 - Make sure that your survey should be mobile-friendly.

-You should also send reminder messages to your donors who have yet to fill the survey, and not to those who have already responded.
+You should also send reminder messages to your donors who have yet to fill the survey, not to those who have already responded.

 Test your survey